hpjeonGIT/class/udemy_computer/README.md

 ## Section 5: What is programming

 36. What is programming - Introduction
+- Fibonacci sequence for demonstration

 37. How to write programs

 38. How to reuse programs -JMP instruction
+- Re-use the same instructions again and again
+  - Looping

 39. How to get out of a loop I - CMP instruction

 40. How to get out of a loop II - JCON instruction